The NNSS (Non-Native Species Secretariat) invasive species awareness week

 The challenge is that there is so much Himalayan Baslam in so many locations across the UK it would require a national effort over a number of years to have an impact.

-The NNSS fact sheet for Himalayan Baslam can be found here
+The NNSS identification sheet for Himalayan Baslam can be found by clicking the link.

 Buddleia – Buddleja davidii